space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 - Having a mindshield does not change Revolutionary status or antag faction; a Revolutionary can be mindshielded and still belong to the Revolution.

 Mindshields only protects the owner from CHP *damage*.
 Someone with a mindshield can still be healed.

+New mindshields are able to be purchased from Cargo at a reasonable price.
+One possible suggestion would be 4 implanters for $3000.

 ## Revolutionary Items